On LLMs' Internal Representation of Code Correctness: RQ2: Can leveraging internal correctness representations lead to more effective correctness ranking?

 \subsubsection{Model-Specific Insights}

 On \he, models with lower baselines like Mistral see the largest relative gains (an 85.9\% relative improvement from pass@1 to $k=5$ with \fit{HE}).
 For high-performing models like Qwen, LAT is still able to push it towards its ceiling.
-RankEF also shows consistent improvements from the pass@1 baseline across models, but LAT's best-performing fittings achieve comparable or superior gains.
+RankEF also shows consistent improvements over the pass@1 baseline, but LAT's best fittings achieve comparable or superior gains.
 For Mistral, LAT's \fit{HE} achieves +29.8 points over pass@1 (vs. RankEF's +24.8), while for OpenCoder, \fit{HE} achieves +12.4 (vs. RankEF's +9.1).
 For CodeLlama, LAT's gains with \fit{Syn} are +15.7 points, compared to RankEF with +14.1 points.

 On the more challenging \bcb benchmark, these model-dependent patterns highlight the robustness of our ranking approach.
 Qwen improves its accuracy by 9.5\% absolute points (from 7.4\% to 16.9\% at $k=5$ with \fit{BCB}), while OpenCoder achieves a 9.6\% absolute gain (from 11.4\% to 21.0\% with \fit{Syn}).
 The consistent success of the \fit{Syn} fitting, especially on \bcb, suggests that training on a diverse, synthetic dataset equips the LAT model with a strong and generalizable understanding of code correctness.